 Alcohol and Drugs

-The misuse and abuse of alcohol and drugs abroad can increase the risk of accidents, injury, unwanted attention, and theft.
-Being in a foreign environment requires the ability to respond to new and changing circumstances, which is impaired under the influence of drugs or alcohol.
+The misuse of alcohol and drugs can increase the risk of accidents, injury, unwanted attention, and theft.
+Being in a foreign environment requires the ability to respond to new and changing circumstances, which can be impaired under the influence of drugs or alcohol.
 Many students are not of legal drinking age in the United States but are in the host country.
 Many do not receive adequate alcohol- and drug-prevention education explaining the consequences of risky drinking and drug abuse before departure.
 Violating drug laws abroad may result in serious consequences.
 In some countries, being found guilty of violating drug laws can lead to life in prison or the death penalty.
-Study-abroad professionals, in collaboration with institutional experts, should conduct a proper orientation about the risks associated with drinking and abusing drugs abroad.
+Study-abroad professionals, in collaboration with institutional experts, should conduct a proper orientation about the risks associated with drinking and using drugs abroad.

 - Gore J, Green J. Issues and advising responsibilities.
 NAFSA’s Guide to Education Abroad for Advisors and Administrators.
 3rd ed.
 Washington, DC: NAFSA Association of International Educators; 2005. p.
 261.